Here are the Netflix top 10 movies I think are worth adding to your watchlist

 ‘Den of Thieves 2 Pantera' (2025)

-If you like action movies with a lighter edge, this Gerard Butler-led crime thriller is not one to miss.
-While "Den of Thieves 2: Pantera" still nods to classic action films, it embraces a more entertaining and laid-back tone than its predecessor.
+For an action movie that doesn't take itself too seriously, this Gerard Butler-led crime thriller is a must-watch.
+While "Den of Thieves 2: Pantera" still pays homage to classic action films, it takes on a more entertaining and laid-back tone than the first film.

-Directed by Christian Gudegast, the sequel follows “Big Nick” O’Brien (Butler) as he heads to Europe on the hunt for Donnie Wilson (O’Shea Jackson Jr.), who's in deep in the world of high-stakes diamond heists.
-His target?
-The prestigious World Diamond Center in Nice, France.
+Directed by Christian Gudegast, the sequel picks up with “Big Nick” O’Brien (Butler) as he heads to Europe to track down Donnie Wilson (O’Shea Jackson Jr.) after his daring escape.
+Donnie is in deep in the world of high-stakes diamond heists with his sights on the World Diamond Center in Nice, France.

-Meanwhile, Nick has hit rock bottom between getting suspended from his job and dealing with a messy divorce.
-Still fuming over letting Donnie slip through his grasp before, he's determined not to be outplayed again, forcing his way into Donnie's crew to be part of the action as they plan their next major heist.
+Meanwhile, Nick is at rock bottom — suspended from his job and dealing with a messy divorce.
+Still fuming over letting Donnie get away in the first film, he’s hell-bent on not letting the criminal slip through his fingers again, even willing to force his way into Donnie's inner circle as they plan their next big score.

 Watch it now on Netflix